 Use a balanced fertilizer (10-10-10) during the growing season to promote growth, but for better blooms, switch to a high-phosphorus fertilizer (like 5-10-5) when flower buds start to form.
 Phosphorus is crucial for flower development.

-If possible use seaweed or kelp extract, that contains natural growth hormones.
-Natural hormones are best to encourage blooming on any flowering plant including canna lilies.
+If possible, use seaweed or kelp extract, which contains natural growth hormones.
+Natural hormones are best to encourage blooming on any flowering plant, including canna lilies.

 Good luck.